-The ESG application and funding process operates slightly differently.
+The ESG application and funding process operates differently from the CoC Program competition.
 ESG funding still originates with HUD.
 HUD distributes funding to certain state and local governments by formula and those governments fund programs.
-The state ESG office in the NC Department of Health and Human Services administers ESG funding for the NC BoS CoC.
+The state ESG office in the NC Department of Health and Human Services administers ESG funding for the state of NC.

-In the ESG application process, agencies submit applications to Regional Committees and Regional Committees submit applications to the ESG office.
+In the ESG application process, agencies submit applications to Regional Committees (Local Planning Agencies per the state ESG Office), and Regional Committees submit applications to the ESG office directly without approval from the CoC's Steering Committee.
+The ESG office contracts directly with individual agencies.
 See figure 2.